ministryofjustice/security-guidance/docs/protective-monitoring.md

 > Put in place a proportionate risk based suite of technical policies and controls including: ...
 IV.
 Protective Monitoring;

-Policy statements on protective monitoring are covered in [IT Security – Technical Controls Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/technical-controls-policy/), while this document sets out the MoJ guidance for its implementation.
+Policy statements on protective monitoring are covered in [IT Security – Technical Controls Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/technical-controls-policy/), while this document sets out the guidance for its implementation.

 ### Scope

-This guide applies to all MoJ ICT systems including ICT systems hosted by third party suppliers on behalf of the MoJ.
+This guide applies to all ICT systems including ICT systems hosted by third party suppliers on behalf of the .

 ### Demonstration of Compliance

 The [CESG Information Assurance Maturity Model \(IAMM\)](https://www.ncsc.gov.uk/guidance/information-assurance-maturity-model-and-assessment-framework-gpg-40) sets out the minimum maturity level Government departments should attain.
-Protective monitoring is captured as a basic requirement in Level 1 of this model, which the MoJ will need to demonstrate compliance with in their IAMM return to the Cabinet Office.
+Protective monitoring is captured as a basic requirement in Level 1 of this model, which the will need to demonstrate compliance with in their IAMM return to the Cabinet Office.

 ## Basics of protective monitoring